 (f., plural, usually used when referring to women-focused groups) Sarah and Mary are alumnae of Nazareth College.

 (m. or group of men and women, plural) The fraternity’s alumni came back to campus for the event.
 Sarah, Bill, and six other alumni attended the meeting

 (m., singular) Bill is an alumnus of the School of Social Work.

-Use only when part of a company’s formal name: Procter & Gamble.
-The ampersand should not be used in place of and.
-The ampersand is not to be used in place of and when spelling out names of RIT colleges or in the titles of any major, program, department, division, etc. College of Art and Design (NOT College of Art & Design).
+Use only when part of a registered company’s formal name: Procter & Gamble.
+The ampersand is not to be used in place of “and” when spelling out names of RIT colleges or in the titles of any major, program, department, division, etc. College of Art and Design (NOT College of Art & Design).

 assure, ensure, insure

 The doctor assured him the operation would be successful.